mrkdh16/markedown/content/Computer Science/Machine Learning/Papers/Self-explaining AI.md

   - computer-science
   - machine-learning
   - paper
+aliases:
+  - Self-explaining AI as an alternative to interpretable AI
 ---
 ## Lack of Interpretability
 The new paradigm of [[Deep Learning|deep learning]] is inherently black-box.
 By leaving feature engineering to the model, we lose insight into the decision-making processes of the models.
 Despite the efforts to combat our lack of understanding, all interpretability techniques have flaws.